 The pool industry is rife with buzzwords, many of them aimed at hyping new designs and features.
-One hot term that has been “bubbling up” recently is the spool or spool pool.
+One hot term that has been “bubbling up” in 2023 is the spool or spool pool.
 As the name suggests, these trendy pools combine elements of a spa and a pool in one tidy little package.

 While spools can certainly save you space when compared to a more conventional swimming pool, they don’t necessarily save a lot of money.
 That’s because, unlike other pint-sized pools, spool pools typically have a lot of pricey features built in.
 In terms of ongoing costs, it’s also important to note the expense of heating what is essentially an over-sized hot tub.